carlesgutierrez/fachada-yolo2Tracking/README.md

 For installation:
  * Required addons:
-     - ofxDarknet: read the Readme.
+     - ofxDarknet: Follow setup stepts for your platform from then Readme.
+README.md
      - ofxCv: stable version and reset this propertie: c++ -> output files --> Object File name --> $(IntDir)/%(RelativeDir)/
      - ofxOpenCv
      - ofxGui